sfu-fas/coursys/README.md

 groups like "CMPT", "ENGI", "MSE", corresponding to different logical groups within SFU.

 Roles must be created with a Unit.
-You can't just be an "Advisor", you have to be an "Advisor - CMPT" or an "Advisor - MSE".
+You can't just be an "Advisor", you have to be an "Advisor in CMPT" or an "Advisor in MSE".

 The `requires_role` decorator automatically appends to the request object a list of units that the current user has _this role_ for, in `request.units`.